 Okay, so now you know when and how to approach women in a group.
 Once you’ve taken some time to get comfortable together, suggest that the two of you do something briefly that’s away from her group.

 Take her hand and lead her to go get another drink.
 Head to the dance floor together.
 It doesn’t matter what it is, so long as she knows it’s temporary.
 Let’s talk about why that is.

 Don’t expect her to ditch her friends for you

 When you’re approaching a woman in a group, don’t expect her to act like she’s 18.
 She won’t just smoke bomb and leave her group behind because some guy asked her to.

 While this might have been okay as a teenager, that’s not how things general work with women.
-If the two of you are into it, heading home together can be on the cards, but expect it to be later into the night.
+If the two of you are into it and she's given you hints that she wants you to come closer, heading home together can be on the cards, but expect it to be later into the night.

 Of course, if she wants to leave then that’s her choice.
 Suggesting you both leave the bar not long after she arrived with her group though. . . this might lose you some points.